Restaurants on St. Martin and St. Maarten -

 International cuisine.
 Open for lunch & dinner.
 A good place for Happy Hour or a casual evening out.
-Enjoy the fully stocked bar or dinner at this casual restaurant, and sit outside to enjoy the fine Caribbean weather.
+Enjoy the fully stocked bar and the cocktails at this casual place and sit outside enjoying the fine Caribbean weather.
 Greenhouse offers two-for-one drinks at Happy Hour, which makes it a good deal.
 Their menu features steak, ribs, fish etc., yet in terms of quality, we prefer their drinks!!!

 (721) 542 1645

 Philipsburg.
 Boardwalk, next to St. Rose Arcade

 Another excellent option for a low-key lunch, or early evening out on the Boardwalk.
 Lunch specials from around $15 on.
 Reasonably priced dinner menu.
 Live band on some Friday nights.